-The best times to visit the Middle East is during the Fall (September-November) or during the Spring (March – May).
-Any other time of year it’s possible but the weather is more extreme.
-Very cold during the winter and excruciatingly hot in the summers.
+The best times to visit the Middle East are during the Fall (September-November) or during the Spring (March – May).
+Any other time of year is possible but prepare for the hot summers and chilly winters.

 Will I Have Trouble With the Language Barrier?

 The Middle East has over 60 different languages.
 Making the Middle East one of the most linguistically diverse areas of the world.
 Some are native to the region while some were brought over from other parts of the world.

 English is, for the most part, spoken all over.
 Especially in regards to business and tourism.
 In some nations, such as the U.A.E. and Iraq, English is taught in schools as a second language.
 So you shouldn’t have any trouble communicating during your travels.